Getting the Help You Need for Complex Post-Traumatic Stress Disorder

 Options for Residential or Inpatient Treatment to Jumpstart Treatment

-If you experience C-PTSD symptoms, you might find that your daily life feels overwhelming.
+If you experience C-PTSD symptoms such as night terrors and flashbacks, you might find that your daily life feels overwhelming.
 Past trauma can make the small daily decisions that you must make feel completely impossible.
 While some people can benefit from outpatient therapy, you might want to look for a treatment center that can kickstart your healing with residential or inpatient.

 While staying in a safe facility, you can learn tips for managing stress without adding to the issue with outside influences.
 Not to mention, you will have access to medical professionals around the clock.
 This allows them to observe you and more fully customize your treatment plan to your unique needs.